Lindenwood Lions: Men's ice hockey

 Lindenwood University added ice hockey in 2003.
 The men's team currently competes in the varsity club ACHA Division I, and a JV men's team competes at the ACHA Division II level in the Mid-American Collegiate Hockey Association.
 The women's team played at ACHA Division I level through 2010–11, after which it moved to NCAA Division I, first as in independent for 2011–12 and then in College Hockey America starting with the 2012–13 season.
-The Lion's men's and Lady Lions women's teams won back-to-back ACHA DI National Champions for 2009 and 2010 and LU men's hockey is the 2011 runner-up.
+The Lions men's and Lady Lions women's teams won back-to-back ACHA DI National Champions for 2009 and 2010 and LU men's hockey is the 2011 runner-up.
 The team is a member of the Central States Collegiate Hockey League and has had recent success on the ice, as national runner-up to the University of Illinois in 2008 and winning their first national championship in 2009 in a rematch of the 2009 game, this time defeating Illinois.
 2009 marked the first year a school has won national championships at men's and women's hockey in the same season.

 The Lions continued in the 2009–10 season and recorded a regular season record of 42–3–0–2 (42 wins, 3 losses, and 2 shootout losses).
-The Lion's came in second in the CSCHL standings to Ohio University but won the league playoff championship.
+The Lions came in second in the CSCHL standings to Ohio University but won the league playoff championship.
 LU advanced to the ACHA DI National Tournament ranked #1 in the nation and repeated as National Champions, defeating Iowa State 2–0 in the championship game.